Glacier and alpine tour course

 Learn mountaineering

-Your mountain and ski guide will train with you the basics for easy and moderate alpine tours.
-This includes the elementary crampon and belay technique, but also suitable tour planning as well as rescue techniques and crevasse rescue.
+Your mountain and ski guide will train you in the basics for easy and medium-difficulty alpine tours.
+This includes basic crampon and safety techniques, as well as suitable tour planning, rescue techniques and crevasse rescue.
 The Braunschweiger Hütte awaits you as a base for this alpine touring course.

 Program and schedule

-- 2x overnight stay at the Braunschweiger hut
+- 2x overnight stay at the Braunschweiger Hütte

 - 2x rich breakfast